Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - The Rival: She becomes one for Juvia, not because Juvia thinks she's after Gray's affections like her other "romantic rivals", but because she brags that her own love for Natsu is far stronger and more secure than Juvia's love for Gray.

 - Sitcom Arch-Nemesis: She quickly starts a contentious relationship with Juvia after insulting her relationship with Gray.
+However, any serious animosity between them ends after she helps free Juvia from the White Mage's control.

-As the White Mage
+As the White Mage / Faris

 - Can't Kill You, Still Need You: Her original plan upon using her powers on Fairy Tail was to just kill them all.
-However, when Natsu and company defeat Mercphobia, whom she originally intended to use to kill the other Dragon Gods, she changes her plans and decides to use the guild to defeat the other Dragon Gods.
+However, when Natsu and company defeat Mercphobia, whom she originally intended to use against the other Dragon Gods, she changes her plans and decides to use the guild to defeat the other Dragon Gods.

 - Inconsistent Dub: Her title in Japanese is "Shiro Madōshi", with madōshi being almost universally translated in official Fairy Tail materials as "wizard".
 However, Kodansha has opted to translate her title as "mage", which is more frequently used among fans and media outlets, despite otherwise continuing to use the word "wizard" for the sequel.